David Bowie Beckenham Arts Lab The Chronology

 🎤 Artist: David Bowie

-🗒️ Notes: A live performance confirmed by Kevin Cann.
-At this time, Bowie was frequently performing solo to promote the success of the ‘Space Oddity’ single.
+🗒️ Notes: A live performance during a period in which Bowie frequently appeared solo to promote the success of the ‘Space Oddity’ single.

 📅 1969-09-24